 Yes, the price of data recovery can depend on the device that has been damaged.
 However it's important to note that it’s not the device that affects the cost, but the type of storage within the device, and the damage done to that storage.

-Several types of storage media can be used including hard drives,
+The different types of storage media include hard drives,